Cross-Border Interbank Payment System: Standards

-In RFC 3615 urn:swift: was defined as Uniform Resource Names (URNs) for SWIFT FIN.

 Products

 The main functions of the CIPS is to facilitate the processing of cross-border RMB business and to support the settlement of cross-border trade in goods and services, cross-border direct investment, cross-border financing, and cross-border individual remittance.

 CIPS Connector

 Based on the message scheme of ISO20022, and compatible with the current CIPS standards, CIPS Connector is the information exchange component between CIPS Direct/Indirect Participants and their institutional clients, and the application carrier of CIPS Standard.